 This chapter presents proposed bikeways to address the needs of Los Altos bicyclists.
-These proposed improvements are defined directly in response to community-identified needs, existing field conditions, the previous Bicycle Transportation Plan, and the goals for this Plan in Chapter 1.
+These proposed improvements are defined directly in response to existing field conditions, the previous Bicycle Transportation Plan, and the goals for this Plan in Chapter 1.
+Community input gathered from public workshops, survey responses, stakeholder meetings, and participation in the online interactive webmap also helped inform project recommendations.
 Major considerations for the proposed bikeways were improving access to schools, community destinations and safety.
+Traffic congestion is a concern for Los Altos residents and school areas experience high levels of congestion during drop-off and pick-up periods.
+The bikeway recommendations in this CSMP prioritize school access improvements to create a viable alternative to vehicle trips as one way to reduce congestion.